wkjarosz/rendering-bib/README.md

 This repo grew out of my frustration of having to repeatedly search/download bib entries or copy-paste from prior projects (and subsequently correct) in every research project I work on.
 Instead, I decided to assemble the vast majority of my previously cited papers into a single master bib file which I would use as a starting point for all projects.

 # Usage
 The main bibliography is in [rendering-bib.bib](rendering-bib.bib).
-To ensure consistent naming of journals, publishers, etc. this bibliography makes extensive use of `@string`s which are defined in `strings-full.bib`.
+To ensure consistent naming of journals, publishers, etc. this bibliography makes extensive use of `@string`s which are defined in [strings-full.bib](strings-full.bib).

 ## BibTeX
 To include this in your LaTeX project using BibTeX, you'd do something like this